nsang0u/amarteurs/_posts/2018-10-29-PaperPrototype.md

 ## Task 2: Feel Validated

 The user has chosen to share their reaction emoji.
 They are told the number of people who felt the same way (chose similar reactions) and are shown that number of faces with the same expression as the one they chose.
 The user sees that other people reacted the same way they did (the numbers are slightly fudged so that some minimum number of people are always shown to have reacted similarly).
-THe user feels like they are part of a group and is thus validated.
+The user feels like they are part of a group and is thus validated.
 They can tap the "Comment" button to progress to the next screen.

 ![Imgur](https://i.imgur.com/jW4zg7M.jpg)